Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 How the Bad Faith and Coverage Cases Fit Together

-These nine cases form a coherent framework.
+These cases and principles form a coherent framework.
 Gruenberg established the cause of action: the implied covenant and tort liability.
 Egan set the standard: objective reasonableness.
-Waller defined the defense: the genuine dispute doctrine.
-Brandt addressed the economics: attorney’s fees as compensatory damages.
+The genuine dispute doctrine (Chateau Chamberay; Wilson v.
+21st Century) defined the insurer’s defense — and its limit, since a dispute built on an inadequate investigation is not genuine.
+Brandtaddressed the economics: attorney’s fees as compensatory damages.
 Jordan connected the regulatory framework to the common law: Fair Claims Regulation violations as evidence of bad faith.
 Bock extended liability to individual adjusters.
-McCoy required payment of undisputed amounts.
-Amadeo closed the loophole: manufactured disputes do not qualify as genuine.
+McCoyconfirmed that the genuine dispute defense is subsumed within the ordinary reasonableness question — usually a jury’s call.
+The Fair Claims Regulations (10 CCR § 2695.7(h)) require prompt payment of undisputed amounts.
+Amadeo reinforced that manufactured disputes do not qualify as genuine.
 And Garvey established how causation determines coverage when multiple perils combine: the efficient proximate cause controls.

-Together, they tell a story: the insurer has a duty to act in good faith (Gruenberg), measured by an objective standard (Egan), with a defense available for genuinely reasonable positions (Waller) — but that defense fails when the insurer manufactures the dispute (Amadeo) or fails to investigate (Jordan).
+Together, they tell a story: the insurer has a duty to act in good faith (Gruenberg), measured by an objective standard (Egan), with a defense available for genuinely reasonable, well-investigated positions (the genuine dispute doctrine) — but that defense fails when the insurer manufactures the dispute (Amadeo; Wilson) or fails to investigate (Jordan), and it is ultimately just the reasonableness question a jury decides (McCoy).
 When the insurer breaches this duty, the policyholder can recover extra-contractual damages including attorney’s fees (Brandt), and both the company and the individual adjuster may be liable (Bock).
-Throughout the process, the insurer must pay what it owes when it owes it (McCoy).
+Throughout the process, the insurer must promptly pay the amounts it has accepted (10 CCR § 2695.7(h)).
 And when the cause of loss itself is disputed, the efficient proximate cause doctrine (Garvey) ensures that coverage is determined by the predominant cause — not by whichever contributing cause the insurer finds most convenient to cite.

 Part Two: California Insurance Appraisal Case Law